Where can I find water in my motorhome?

 6. In the wild

-The water in our lakes, rivers and streams can sometimes be so clear that it can make us less vigilant about its potability, especially during hot spells when we dream of drinking it down.
+The water in our lakes, rivers and streams can sometimes be so clear that it could make us less vigilant about its potability, especially during hot spells when we dream of drinking it greedily.
 But it's not drinkable, unfortunately.

 >>> To drink it, the healthiest and most hygienic solution is to use an adapted system, such as our filtering gourd.